-- Improved method to install Windows 2008 operating system, using the WinPE boot.wim method. - Support for assisted OS installation of new OSes-RHEL6 and SLES11-SP1. - Application for updating drivers on C-series servers running the Windows operating system. - A unified framework to perform the following: - Server Inventory-View an inventory of your server's CPU, memory, power supplies, fans, IO, storage, BIOS and CIMC. - Server Configuration-Set the BIOS boot order and configure a RAID volume on attached hard drives of your server. - Firmware Update-Update your server with the most recent system software.
-You can get updates from a set URL, a network drive, or removable media.
-The firmware components that can be updated are BIOS and CIMC. - OS Installation-Install the RHEL, SLES, and Windows operating systems in a fully unattended mode.
-The most recent drivers for all on-board components are added from the Tools and Drivers CD or from other supported locations during the operating system installation. - Diagnostic Tools-Allow you to run the Quick Test and Comprehensive Test to detect server failure. - Server Health-View the health of the subsystems on your server like CPUs, memory, power supplies, fans, storage, PCI devices, BIOS and CIMC. - Server Logs-View the System Log, System Event Log, and MCE Log of your server.
+- Server Inventory-View an inventory of your server's CPU, memory, power supplies, fans, IO, storage, BIOS and CIMC. - Server Configuration-Set the BIOS boot order and configure a RAID volume on attached hard drives of your server. - OS Installation-Install the RHEL, SLES, and Windows operating systems in a fully unattended mode.
+The most recent drivers for all on-board components are added from the Tools and Drivers CD or from other supported locations during the operating system installation. - Diagnostic Tools-Allow you to run various types of diagnostic tests to detect server failure. - Server Health-View the health of the subsystems on your server like CPUs, memory, power supplies, fans, storage, PCI devices, BIOS and CIMC. - Server Logs-View the System Log and System Event Log of your server.